betaorionis4/Calibra_Photometry/README.md

     ```bash
     python main.py
     ```
-    This launches the **Configuration GUI** where you can set your CCD parameters and file paths.
-The pipeline now supports **Automated Online Calibration** via ATLAS and APASS.
+    This launches the **Configuration GUI** where you can set your CCD/CMOS parameters and file paths.
+The pipeline now supports **Automated Online Calibration** via ATLAS RefCat2 and APASS DR9.

 ---

 ## Documentation
-For a deep dive into the mathematical principles, theoretical background, and stage-by-stage processing details, please refer to the comprehensive **User Manual**:
+For a dive into the mathematical principles, theoretical background, and stage-by-stage processing details, please refer to the comprehensive **User Manual**:

 👉 **[photometry_user_manual.md](file:///c:/Astro/StarID/photometry_user_manual.md)**